We Need Medicine

 We Need Medicine is the third studio album released by rock band The Fratellis, and the first since their 2012 reunion.
 It was released on 7 October 2013 in the UK, with a US release the following day.

-The record stalled at #26 on the UK Albums Chart, marking a significant decline in popularity for the band whose first two albums went Top 5, and dropped out of the Top 100 altogether after just one week.
+The record stalled at No. 26 on the UK Albums Chart, marking a significant decline in popularity for the band whose first two albums went Top 5, and dropped out of the Top 100 altogether after just one week.

 Chart performance

 The album peaked at number 26 in their native UK album chart, significantly lower than their previous two albums, which had both peaked in the Top 5, it was a minor number 53 in Japan, and peaked at number 106 in the US compared with number 80 with previous album Here We Stand.